John I. Yellott: Early life, education, academia, and war service

 John Ingle Yellott was born in Bel Air, Maryland, the son of the Reverend Dr. John I. (1873-1935) and Mildred Walker Nelson Yellott (1876-1954).
 His grandfather was John I. Yellott.
-He was educated at Bel Air High School and Episcopal High School in Alexandria, Virginia, and then studied Mechanical Engineering at Johns Hopkins University, Baltimore, receiving his M.E. in 1931 and his M.M.E. with distinction in 1933.
+He was educated at Bel Air High School and at Episcopal High School in Alexandria, Virginia, and then studied Mechanical Engineering at Johns Hopkins University, receiving his M.E. in 1931 and his M.M.E. with distinction in 1933.

-Yellott embarked on a career in academia at the Stephens Institute of Technology, Hoboken, and at Illinois Institute of Technology, where he was chairman of the Department of Mechanical Engineering from 1940 to 1943 and director of the Institute of Gas Technology from 1943 to 1945.
+Yellott embarked on a career in academia at the Stevens Institute of Technology, Hoboken, and at Illinois Institute of Technology, where he was chairman of the Department of Mechanical Engineering from 1940 to 1943 and director of the Institute of Gas Technology from 1943 to 1945.
 During World War II he was assigned to the Manhattan Project to work on the development of atomic weapons as a consultant to the Metallurgical Laboratory of the University of Chicago.

 Changing fields

-After the War Yellott served as Director of Research, Locomotive Development Committee, Bituminous Coal Research from 1945 until 1955.
-In 1955 at age 47 after having already achieved recognition in steam, coal, gas, and nuclear energy, he switched fields—to passive solar energy.
+After the War Yellott served as director of Research, Locomotive Development Committee, Bituminous Coal Research, from 1945 until 1955.
+In 1955, at age 47, after having already achieved recognition in steam, coal, gas, and nuclear energy, he switched fields—to passive solar energy.
 Yellott said the change resulted from "the realization that the entire world, and the United States in particular, was running out of fluid fuels, and that we must find a way to gain economic access to the limitless energy of the sun."
-In a 1974 interview with Popular Science Magazine Yellott said he anticipated soon "[t]he inexorable forces of economics will bring about the age of solar energy."
+In a 1974 interview with Popular Science Magazine, Yellott said he anticipated that soon "[t]he inexorable forces of economics will bring about the age of solar energy."
 He organized the 1957 Living with the Sun competition, a seminal event in the history of the solar house.

 Industrial consulting and return to academia

 In June 1958 Yellott founded John Yellott Engineering Laboratories, and the Yellott Solar Energy Laboratory, in Phoenix, Arizona.
 He became an industrial consultant, with a primary focus on reflective glazing.
-He served as Headmaster and then Director of Development for Phoenix Country Day School, and taught environmental control systems at the College of Architecture at Arizona State University.
+He served as headmaster and then director of Development for Phoenix Country Day School, and taught environmental control systems at the College of Architecture at Arizona State University.
 As the first Chairman of the ASME Solar Energy Applications Group (later Solar Energy Division) he was in a position of leadership "that was critical to the official 'rediscovery' of solar energy following the 1973 oil crisis".
 Soon after the oil crisis, Arizona State's College of Architecture instituted a solar program and chose Yellott as its head; he continued to teach there until his retirement at age 70.